zhullyb/monyhar/monyhar/docs/gpu/pixel_wrangling.md

         reverts during your shift.
 1. Apply for [access to the bots].
 1. You may want to install the [Flake linker] extension, which adds several useful features to the bot build log pages.
-    *   Links to Chromium flakiness dashboard from build result pages, so you can see all failures for a single test across the fleet.
+    *   Links to Monyhar flakiness dashboard from build result pages, so you can see all failures for a single test across the fleet.
     *   Automatically hides green build steps so you can see the failure immediately.
     *   Turns build log links into deep links directly to the failure line in the log.